Post-Charismatic: A Publishing Journey

 So I went ahead with my initial plan and designed a website-within-a-blog.

 And then it hit me.
 I’ve been discovered.
-They want to publish the Post-Charismatic Project!
+A legit company wants to publish the Project!

 A whirlwind of contract signing and untangling governmental red tape between a Canadian writer and a British publishing house ensued.
 I quickly found myself knee-deep in the process of editors scouring through my manuscript, suggesting additions, deletions, areas where the material could be tightened up, and so on.
 It was a fun learning curve.